• Skip to primary navigation

 Add your review

 Some people shy away from squash casseroles because the texture can be mushy.
-Unlike some summer squash casseroles, this one doesn’t get soggy because you partially cook the squash before you assemble the casserole, a secret technique for retaining a superior texture.
-It’s a technique I use when making pasta and squash casserole also.
+This one doesn’t get soggy because you partially cook the squash before you assemble the casserole, a secret technique for retaining a superior texture.
+It’s a technique I use in my creamy pasta and squash casserole that uses the same pre-cooking method.
+By partially cooking it first, it reduces the liquid.

 This creamy casserole might look plain but with a sauce made up of sour cream, mayo, parmesan, Gruyere, and cheddar it’s much better than the one your grandmother made.
-It’s a scaled up version of an old-fashioned recipe that’s easy to put together.
+It’s an updated version of an old-fashioned recipe that’s easy to put together.

 A casserole dish with a portion of squash casserole removed.